Comparable

 These are dynamic changes in the current sort order, i.e., they are happening while the program (the application, Spotify or whatever) is running.

-In the next lesson, we'll learn about using lambdas in Java to concisely create new Comparator
+In the next lesson, we'll learn about using lambdas in Java to concisely create new Comparators.

 Lambdas allow us to treat functions as values that can be stored and passed around, e.g., as parameters to other functions.